 Schools regard all information relating to individual child protection issues as confidential and will treat it accordingly: Information will be passed on to appropriate persons only.
 The school will verify the identity of the person with whom the information is shared.
 Schools will ensure child protection files are stored in a secure and locked location.
-St Illtyds will ensure that child protection files / records are confidential and will be kept separately from other learner records and stored in a secure and locked location.
+These records are confidential and should be kept separately from other learner records stored in a secure and locked location.